kabathla/demo-app/README.md

+# Note

+VMware has ended active development of this project, this repository will no longer be updated.

 # Tanzu Observability Demo Application

 This project is a polyglot demo application with several services to show you how to send your data and view the data on Tanzu Observability.